openebs-archive/spdk-sys/README.md

 1. follows the best practises for sys crates in rust
 2. is a general rust interface to spdk usable by any project making use of spdk
-3. allow using modified SPDK which differs from the upstream
+3. allow using modified spdk which differs from the upstream

 ## Best practices